-Injured in a Car Accident in Virginia?
-Call an Experienced Personal Injury Attorney
+Injured in a School Bus Accident in Virginia?
+Speak with an Experienced Auto Accident Attorney

 By following school bus safety best practices, we can all help ensure that our children are able to travel to and from school safely, so they can focus on learning.
 But even when we do everything right, accidents can still happen because of external factors, such as the negligence or recklessness of another driver.
 When this occurs and injuries happen to you or your child, you may be entitled to compensation.